aSocket/Snow/README.md

 *An unlimited amount of layers can be added to the configuration.*

 # Control
-The snow effect can be controlled by executing the command **`aSocketSnow.command(cmd)`**.
+The snow effect can be controlled by executing the command **`aSocketSnow.command(cmd)`**.<br>
 *(This can be utilized via a user preferences menu, toggle button, etc.)*

-The following arguments can be passed to the command to enact the corresponding effects:
+The following can be passed as arguments to the command, enacting the corresponding effects:

 **`clear`** - Clears all snowflakes from the DOM and controller.